 Colorado Home Warranties: Your Essential Guide to Protections in New vs. Existing Homes

-Homeownership in Colorado offers exciting opportunities, but it also introduces complex legal considerations—especially when comparing newly built homes with existing ones.
+Homeownership in Colorado offers exciting opportunities, but it also comes with many considerations, especially when comparing newly built homes with existing ones.
 New construction typically comes with statutory protections such as the Construction Defect Action Reform Act (CDARA) and various implied warranties, giving buyers a baseline level of assurance.
 Existing homes, by contrast, are often sold "as-is," placing most of the risk on the buyer and requiring greater diligence to identify potential issues without builder-backed warranties.

 For buyers of new construction, Colorado law provides key protections, including the Implied Warranty of Habitability, which ensures the home is safe and livable, and the Implied Warranty of Good Workmanship, which requires construction to meet industry standards.
 But enforcing these warranties often demands extensive documentation and legal strategy.
 Buyers encountering defects—such as leaks, faulty wiring, or poor insulation—must clearly establish breach, backed by photos, expert opinions, and communication records.

 Unlike new builds, most existing homes are sold “as-is,” shifting virtually all risk to the buyer.
 This means accepting the property’s condition, including any hidden or latent defects, with minimal legal recourse after closing.
-Colorado sellers and brokers must disclose known material defects—but they have no duty to investigate or uncover unknown issues.
-Proving a seller knew of a concealed problem is difficult and often becomes the heart of post-sale disputes.
+Colorado sellers and brokers must disclose known material defects, but they have no duty to investigate or uncover unknown issues.

 How GLO Can Help: Your Trusted Partner in Securing Your Home Purchase